restfb/restfb.github.io/_includes/documentation/error-ratelimiting.md

 See <a target="_blank" href="https://developers.facebook.com/docs/graph-api/advanced/rate-limiting" class="label label-primary">Facebook documentation</a>

-To prevent the abuse of the Graph API, Facebook uses a rate limiting mechanism.
+To prevent abuse of the Graph API, Facebook uses a rate limiting mechanism.
-The amount of calls, you are allowed to do, depends on the kind of requests.
+The number of calls you are allowed to make depends on the kind of request.
 There are 3 types of limits: `app limit`, `user limit` and `page limit`.

 The app limit is connected to the app.
 As soon as you run into this limit you are in